openaccesstoimmigrants/EmpowerItaly/README.md

 This dataset was used in order to understand the activity rates betweens italians and foreigners.
 As active citizens is understood to be the ones either looking for a occupation or already inserted in the labour market.
 See more in [LINK](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://www.istat.it/it/files/2016/01/Glossario1.pdf)

-### D6 - Presence of foreigners divided by industry sector
+### D6 - Presence of foreigners and Italians divided by industry sector
 |  |  |
 | --- | --- |
 | Source | [ISTAT](https://www.istat.it/en/) |